Let’s talk cocktail hour, shall we?

 Not that an expanding library is something to bemoan!
 Books are a beautiful thing.
 They’re also costly.
 And while the cost of living keeps rising, wages have been lazy to meet them.

-So in the name of foregoing instant bookish gratification in favor of saving for that dream house with the stories-high personal library, I’ve compiled some suggestions, based on my own shopping-while-cocktailed experiences.
+So in the name of foregoing instant bookish gratification in favor of saving for that dream house with the stories-high personal library, I’ve compiled some suggestions for mixing books with booze, based on my own shopping-while-cocktailed experiences.
 May they be helpful, and here’s to you.

 DON’T: Choose a bar in close proximity to a bookstore.
 You’re just asking for it.
 Like you’re not going to lope over while you’re waiting for your next Aviation or Old Fashioned and hand over your card for that beautiful Lois Lowry omnibus you’ve been eyeing.
 Signed copies?
 First editions?
 Forghedaboudit, you’re doomed.
 (This advice comes with a knowing, begrudgingly respectful nod to the booze purveyors one step ahead of us, who’ve already combined drink-and-bookstore establishments.
 You are both brilliant and cruel, barkeeps.)